Oppo A57 price in Pakistan & specifications

 The Oppo A57 is now available for purchase.
-It has an Octa-Core MediaTek Helio G35 processor, which is good for day-to-day use and multitasking.
+It is powered by an Octa-Core MediaTek Helio G35 CPU, which enables multitasking.

-The Oppo A57 has a 6.56-inch IPS LCD capacitive touchscreen with a refresh rate of 90 Hz and an HD+ resolution of 720 x 1612 pixels.
+The 6.56-inch IPS LCD capacitive touchscreen on the Oppo A57 has a refresh rate of 90 Hz and a resolution of 720 x 1612 pixels HD+.

-The device has 3 GB of RAM and 64 GB of internal storage that can be expanded with a microSD card.
+The smartphone comes with 3 GB of RAM and 64 GB of internal storage, which can be expanded later with a microSD card.

-The phone has a dual camera setup on the back; the primary camera is 13 megapixels with an LED flash, HDR, and panoramic, while the selfie camera is 8 megapixels.
+The Oppo A 57 boasts a dual camera arrangement on the back: a 13-megapixel primary camera with an LED flash, HDR, and panorama, and an 8-megapixel selfie camera.

-The smartphone has a 5000-mAh battery with a quick-charge capability of 33 watts.

 The Oppo A57 price in Pakistan is Rs.
 35,999/-